hydcamel/Deep-Reinforcement-Learning-Survey/Reinforcement-Learning-Papers.md

 	- 	Use LSTM to interpret the state(in natural langiage form), and use DQN to select to corresponding action
 	-  Basically follow the [deepmind paper](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
 With experience replay and mini-batch update
 	-  Using tSNE for the represnetation analysis is really cool (fig. 5)
-- :star: ***High-Dimensional Continuous Control Using Generalized Advantage Estimation*** [[ICLR 2016]](https://arxiv.org/abs/1506.02438)
-	- John Schulman, Philipp Moritz, Sergey Levine, Michael Jordan, Pieter Abbeel
-	- In extremely high dimensional task(like continuous control in 3D environment), stability is a key point.
-	- Propose an effective variance reduction scheme for policy gradients, which called generalized advantage estimation (GAE)
-	-  Motivation of GAE: Supposed we have fixed length of steps, from eq.15,  we know that the bias of each advantage function is **k-dependent**.
-So, as k increases, the biased term becomes more ignorable, while the variance increases and vice versa. (if you found this concept is abstract, think of MC is unbiased but with high variance, while TD is biased, but with los variance)
-	-  ***λ*** is a new concept included in this paper.
-		-  If λ = 0 (like eq.17), then we have low variance, and is biased
-		-  If λ = 1 (like eq.18), then we have high variance, and is unbased
-- :star: ***Recurrent Models of Visual Attention*** [[NIPS 2014]](https://arxiv.org/abs/1406.6247)
-  - Volodymyr Mnih, Nicolas Heess, Alex Graves, Koray Kavukcuoglu
-  - Motivation: computationally expensive when dealing with large image.
-Many attention methods computation cost is propotional to the image size.
-  - Use the action control to attend part of image (define a Gaussian, and use treat the location(mean of Gaussian) as action)
-  - Can be viewed as POMDP (partially observation markov decision process)
-  - The location network is a 2D-Gaussian distribution
-  - Action is stochastically drawn from the distribution of location network
-  - Reward can be task-dependent (this paper is used in classification)
-  - Use the policy gradient to optimize
 - ***Deterministic Policy Gradient Algorithms*** [[ICML 2014]](http://jmlr.org/proceedings/papers/v32/silver14.pdf)
   - D. Silver, G. Lever, N. Heess, T. Degris, D. Wierstra, M. Riedmiller
   - The deterministic policy gradient is just a special case for stochastic policy gradient